Mandatory evacuations ordered near Pack Creek Fire as flames breach Geyser Pass

-SAN JUAN COUNTY, Utah (ABC4 News) – The San Juan County Sheriff’s Office has issued a mandatory evacuation for all private property around the east side of Geyser Pass due to flames breaching the road from the Pack Creek Fire Sunday evening.
+SAN JUAN COUNTY, Utah (ABC4) – The San Juan County Sheriff’s Office has issued a mandatory evacuation for all private property around the east side of Geyser Pass due to flames breaching the road from the Pack Creek Fire Sunday evening.

 According to authorities, this includes anyone from Blue Lake down through Dark Canyon area.